Efficiently working with Spark partitions

 What are partitions concretely ?

 Partitions are chunks of your original (huge) dataset which are distributed over different nodes.
 Basically, RDDs are a collection of multiple partitions.
-These partitions are quite easily customizable in number and in their constitution, as we will later see.

 By default, when an HDFS file is read, Spark creates a logical partition for every 64 MB of data but this number can be easily modified by forcing it when parallelizing your objects or by repartitioning an existing RDD, by calling the .repartition() or .coalesce() methods.